NotInvalidUsername/DSA4262_GroupProject/README.md

 - Please ensure to select Machine: **M5A.12XLARGE** (Ronin)
 - **SharePoint link**: [Click here](https://nusu-my.sharepoint.com/:f:/g/personal/e0959087_u_nus_edu/Ekxtlk19TDBCs5FGJIc3s_0BNioPh-XZW0uqs6Stvlywfw)
-- Please refer to the demo in the video presentation if required
+- **Please refer to the demo in the video presentation if required, the demo has more details if you are unsure of how to run the required methods**

 ## To install R
 Upon entering your server, run these lines.